foodkit/lalamove-php-api/README.md

 ## Development progress ##

-This library is still a WORK IN PROGRESS.
+This library is still a _WORK IN PROGRESS_.
 We're in the process of porting our Internal client library across into this public version and expect to be ready for a v1.0 release in late-April.
+Feel free to use the library before then but please note that the API may change.

 ## Design goals ##